almondheil/csc213-give-take/README.md

 - `PORT` is a required network parameter.
 It specifies the port to attempt to take the file through.

+Will print to the terminal announcing that the file was received.

 # Notes